facebookresearch/theseus/docs/source/getting-started.rst

     python -m pytest theseus

 By default, unit tests include tests for our CUDA extensions.
-You can add the option ``-m "not cudaext"`` to skip them when installing without CUDA support.
+You can add the option `-m "not cudaext"` to skip them when installing without CUDA support.
+Additionally, the tests for sparse solver BaSpaCho are automatically skipped when its extlib is not compiled.

 Tutorials
 ---------